-A. Faculty training and development of courses or programs will follow the eight core principles of quality online course design as developed, adopted, and defined by the EAC.

-B. Each campus will ensure that students admitted to a course possess the knowledge and equipment necessary to use the technology employed in the course, and will provide aid to students who experience difficulty using the required technology.

-C. Each campus will be responsible for ensuring that its online web presence at the Montana university system web site is current and fully functional with respect to the posted web links, and will notify the director of eLearning business whenever updates are needed or web links are not functioning properly.
+- A. Faculty training and development of courses or programs will follow the eight core principles of quality online course design as developed, adopted, and defined by the EAC. - B. Campuses will comply with U.S. Department of Education and the National Council for State Authorization Reciprocity Agreements (NC-SARA) requirements regarding notifications and consumer protection disclosures for distance education students. - C. Each campus will ensure that students admitted to a course possess the knowledge and equipment necessary to use the technology employed in the course, and will provide aid to students who experience difficulty using the required technology. - D. Each campus will be responsible for ensuring that its online web presence at the Montana university system web site is current and fully functional with respect to the posted web links, and will notify the director of eLearning business whenever updates are needed or web links are not functioning properly.

-D. Course-related content
+D.C.
+Course-related content